ntower/redux-saga-test-helper/readme.md

 ### Matching multiple times

 Sometimes, a saga is expected to yield the same thing multiple times.
 If you need to feed in mock data to multiple of these there are a few options.
-First, you can chain multiple desired results on to a `.when`.
+First, you can chain multiple desired results on to a `when`.
 They will be executed in the order they are written.
 For example, the following test simulates an api failure followed by a success:

 ```js
 function* sagaThatRetriesOnce() {